In this article, you will learn how to create a simple web scraper using Go .

 Component

-The Colly package is used for building web crawlers and scrapers.
+The Colly package is used to build web crawlers and scrapers.
 It is based on Go’s Net/HTTP and goquery package.
 The goquery package gives a jQuery-like syntax in Go to target HTML elements.
 This package alone is also used to build scrapers.

 The main component of Colly is the Collector